mstocco/mariostoc.co/content/traininglog/20230528-challenge2023-4weeksout.md

 ### NOTES
 Total Time: **0 Minutes**

 I got caught up with work and some things household related.

-No formal walk but I was definitely not sitting all day.
+No formal walk but I was definitely moving around throughout the day.

 <!---->
 ## TUESDAY MAY 30 🌤